MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-mcca.md

 ## Install MCCC and run a report

-You can install the MCCA tool using [Windows PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7) version 5.1 or above.
-Once you download and install it, you don’t need to repeat those steps in order to run reports.
-Each time you open MCCA, it will ask you for your sign in credentials, and it will generate a new report that’s current as of that date.
+You can install the MCCA tool using [Windows PowerShell](https://docs.microsoft.com/powershell/scripting/overview?view=powershell-7) version 5.1 or above.
+Once you download and install the tool, you don’t need to repeat those steps in order to run reports.
+Each time you open MCCA, it will ask you for your signin credentials, and it will generate a new, updated report.

-**Intstall**
+#### Install MCCA

 To install MCCA, start by using PowerShell in administrator mode.
 Follow the steps below: